 Rivas diverse projects have come in a range of forms, including multimedia installations, video, life size cardboard cut-outs, posters, performances, and community-based projects.
 He is the creator of the U.S. Department of Illegal Superheroes, and Clavos School for Young Superheroes (SYS) a traveling school inspired by the institute where the X-Men are educated in the Marvel Comics universe.
 His documentary work has covered numerous social movements and political events, including the migrant rights movement in the U.S. (2006-2011), the 2009 military coup in Honduras, the 2009 historic presidential race in El Salvador, the South Central Farm in Los Angeles, Occupy Oakland, and La Vela de las Intrépidas in Juchitán, Oaxaca (2012).

-Rivas work has been shown and performed at venues such as the Museum of Latin American Art; Museum of Art of El Salvador; Palacio Nacional de Guatemala; Cartoon Art Museum; UC Berkeley's Arts Research Center; Yale University; SOMArts Cultural Center; LMU Laband Art Gallery; Berkeley Art Center; San Francisco State University; MOCA Tempe; Southern Exposure; Brucennial 2012; and many other public, private, and independent spaces.
-He has done residencies at Intersection for the Arts, Galería de la Raza, espacioce!
-(Guatemala), and Morfo (Guatemala).
-In 2015, he will be an artist-in-residence at Sazmanab Center for Contemporary Art in Tehran, and the first-ever California State Parks artist-in-residence via Angel Island State Park.
+Rivas work has been shown and performed at venues such as the Museum of Latin American Art; Museum of Art of El Salvador; Palacio Nacional de Guatemala; Cartoon Art Museum; UC Berkeley's Arts Research Center; Yale University; SOMArts Cultural Center; LMU Laband Art Gallery; Berkeley Art Center; San Francisco State University; San Jose State University; Southern Exposure; Root Division; MOCA Tempe; Brucennial 2012; and many other public, private, and independent spaces.
+He has done residencies at Intersection for the Arts, Richmond Art Center, Galería de la Raza, Childrens Discovery Museum of San Jose, espacioce! in Antigua, Guatemala, and Morfo in Guatemala City.
+In 2016, he will be a fellow at the Kala Art Institute (Berkeley, CA), and an artist-in-residence at Angel Island via California State Parks.

 He has been the recipient of several awards and fellowships; and his work has been featured by The Huffington Post, NBC, CNN Español, Univision, MTV tr3s, ArtInfo, Colorlines, Upworthy, NPR, SF Weekly, Art Practical, and more, including media throughout the Americas, Europe, Australia, and China.
 His photography has been published by the likes of The Guardian (UK), Prensa Contrapunto (El Salvador), Press TV (Iran), Lado B (Mexico), Democracy Now!, The Huffington Post, The New York Times blog, The Washington Post, and others.